Winter Chilly Fest: February 11-12, 2017

-Scooter's Halloween Public Skate & Costume Contest
+Svengoolie at the Skatium with Public Skate & Costume Contest

-Santa in Skokie - December 2013
+Santa in Skokie - December 2017

-Itty Bitty New Year: December 2013
+Itty Bitty New Year: December 2017

 The Oakton Community Center and the Exploritorium are transformed into a miniature Times Square, complete with a DJ and a “countdown to noon” balloon drop.
-The perfect way to spend New Year’s Eve with the kids, the Skokie Park District’s “Itty Bitty New Year” kicks off at 10 a.m. and ends at noon, on the Thursday prior to the New Year, at 4701 Oakton St. For a list of activities, call (847) 674-1500, ext.
-2700.
+The perfect way to celebrate the New Year with the kids, the Skokie Park District’s “Itty Bitty New Year” kicks off at 10 a.m. and ends at noon at 4701 Oakton St. Pre-registration is required.
+Space is limited.